 #endsection:: interchannel timeshift

 Note the first value is always zero.
-Shown example means second channel is shifted by (0.010000 ± 0.000012) s, and third is shifted by (0.020000 ± 0.000011) s.
+Shown example means second channel correction is (0.010000 ± 0.000012) s, and third correction is (0.020000 ± 0.000011) s.
+Note it is a correction factor, not a time shift, so the sign of the values is opposite to the measured time shifts.
 The correction is optional.
 By default the time shifts and uncertainty is zero.

-The values of the time shift are combined with the timestamps coming from the digitizer and are passed to the QWTB algorithm according to the rules in [4].
+The values of the time shift are combined with the timestamps coming from the digitizer and are passed to the QWTB algorithm according to the rules defined in [4].

 Timebase correction (optional)

 The correction “timebase correction” defines relative correction to the error of timebase of the digitizer.
 It is optional parameter.
 E.g.: value +1e-7 means the actual timebase of the digitizer f_ref is: f_ref = f_nom*(1 + 1e-7).
+Note the value is common for all channels thus it was placed in the digitizer correction instead of channel correction.

 The value will be passed to the QWTB under quantity names: